 The Counselling Contract

-This is a mutual agreement between the Counsellor and the Client prior to the commencement of couselling.
-It articulates the responsibilities of the Counsellor and Client in the context of therapeutic relationship they are going to undertake togheter.
+This is a mutual agreement between the Counsellor or Psychologist and the Client prior to the commencement of counselling.
+It articulates the responsibilities of the Counsellor or Psychologist and Client in the context of therapeutic relationship they are going to undertake together.

 This is a key aspect of the counselling relationship.
 Everything discussed in the counselling sessions is kept in the strictest confidence.
-As a member of the BACP (British Association for Counselling and Psychotherapy) my work is bound within its Code of Ethics and Good Practice of Counsellling & Psychotherapy.
-I also have the responsibility and commitment to work under regular supervision.
-This entails that I may have to share and discuss of some of the information of our sessions with a qualified supervisor, always under a strict confidential and professional framework.
+As a member of the BACP (British Association for Counselling and Psychotherapy) our work is bound within its Code of Ethics and Good Practice of Counselling & Psychotherapy, and as psychologists by the BPS (British Psychological Society) code of ethics and conduct, we also have the responsibility and commitment to work under regular supervision.
+This entails that we may have to share and discuss of some of the information of our sessions with a qualified supervisor, always under a strict confidential and professional framework.
 The client identity is always kept anonymous.

-It is important you inform the counsellor at the beginning of the sessions of any medical treatment you might be following due to emotional difficulties, or if you have any medical conditions.
+It is important you inform the counsellor or psychologist at the beginning of the sessions of any medical treatment you might be following due to emotional difficulties, or if you have any medical conditions.

 Confidentiality can only be broken when there is evidence than the client may harm him/herself or others.
-In this case the counsellor could contact the appropiate services.
+In this case the counsellor or psychologists could contact the appropriate services.

-The client will be informed in advance, and only in case of an imminent threat might the counsellor make this decision without consulting the client.
+The client will be informed in advance, and only in case of an imminent threat might the counsellor or psychologist make this decision without consulting the client.

-Sessions are usually fifty minutes long and held a weekly basics, although this can be negotiated to suit specific requeriments.
+Sessions are usually fifty minutes long and held a weekly basics, although this can be negotiated to suit specific requirements.
 The sessions take place face to face, over the telephone or by Skype.

 If the client’s circumstances changes and the session time and day are no longer suitable the counsellor will try to offer alternatives more convenient to the client.

 Fees will be agreed at the introductory session, which is always free of charges.